Back to Blog

 Frequently Asked Questions

 Parking situation near Vasil Levski National Stadium?
-Parking directly at or immediately surrounding Vasil Levski National Stadium is extremely limited and often reserved for official use.
-Street parking in the vicinity can also be scarce and subject to restrictions on event days.
-It is highly recommended to rely on public transportation rather than driving to the venue.
+Parking directly at or immediately surrounding Vasil Levski National Stadium on a concert night is expected to be extremely limited and likely restricted to official personnel or pre-booked disabled parking.
+On-street parking in the vicinity will also be scarce and may be subject to event-day restrictions and high fees.
+It is strongly advised to utilize Sofia’s public transport system.

 ATMs and payment options?
-ATMs are usually available within the stadium complex or in the immediate vicinity.
-Most vendors inside the stadium will accept card payments, but it's always wise to carry some cash for smaller purchases or in case of any technical issues with card readers.
-Prices for food and drinks within the stadium can be higher than outside.
+ATMs are widely available throughout Sofia, especially in the city centre.
+Within Vasil Levski National Stadium, while some vendors may accept card payments, it is always wise to carry some cash for smaller purchases or in case of card machine malfunctions.
+Prices for food and drink at stadium concessions are generally higher than in local establishments.

 Top Tips for Iron Maiden at Vasil Levski National Stadium